BP built its business on oil and gas. Now climate change is taking it apart.

 This isn’t the first time BP has put significant sums into renewable energy.
 After the oil crises of the 1970s, the company sought to diversify.
 It became a leading producer of solar panels before selling its money-losing operations.

-“But times change, and BP’s new tack is a striking response to today’s very different politics, policies, and technologies,” Yergin said.
+“But times change, and BP’s new tack is a striking response to today’s very different politics, policies and technologies,” Yergin said.

-One aspect of the change in BP’s outlook is that it, like other big international oil and gas companies, has strived to keep its oil and gas reserves stable or even increase them.
+One aspect of the change in BP’s outlook is that it, like other big international oil and gas companies, has striven to keep its oil and gas reserves stable or even increase them.
 These reserves have been the heart of such companies.
-And BP has spent the last decade in a merciless reorganization in order to pay for damages from the 2010 Deepwater Horizon oil spill in the Gulf of Mexico while hanging onto the company’s best production assets.
+And BP has spent the past decade in a merciless reorganization to pay for damages from the 2010 Deepwater Horizon oil spill in the Gulf of Mexico while hanging onto the company’s best production assets.

 But now BP is changing again, and soon.
-Oil and gas production “is set to flatline through 2025 and then decline by 2030,” said Molchanov.
+Oil and gas production “is set to flatline through 2025 and then decline by 2030,” Molchanov said.
 “Together with opportunistic asset sales, volumes in 2030 are expected to be 40 percent below 2019 levels.”

-Investment on low-carbon initiatives is set to jump to more than $3 billion by 2025 and $5 billion by 2030, “en route to 50 gigawatts of renewable generation capacity by 2030 alongside scale-up of other clean tech businesses,” Molchanov added.
+Investment in low-carbon initiatives is set to jump to more than $3 billion by 2025 and $5 billion by 2030, “en route to 50 gigawatts of renewable generation capacity by 2030 alongside scale-up of other clean tech businesses,” Molchanov added.
+The company plans to advise cities on “power packages” with renewables, back-up batteries and financing.
+And it also will build on its retail gasoline station chain to offer recharging to electric vehicles along with convenience items such as food.

-BP is trying to get ahead of what climate change might force the industry to do anyway.
+BP, which in the second quarter wrote down the value of its assets by $17.4 billion, is trying to get ahead of what climate change might force the industry to do anyway.

 Even the company’s critics have issued praise.

-“BP is the first oil major that walks the walk instead of just offering ambitions for 2050, like its peers,” responds Mark van Baal of Follow This, a group of green shareholders that supports oil majors to commit to the Paris Climate Agreement with shareholder resolutions.
+“BP is the first oil major that walks the walk instead of just offering ambitions for 2050, like its peers,” responds Mark van Baal of Follow This, a group of green shareholders that supports oil majors to commit to the Paris climate agreement with shareholder resolutions.

-Van Baal said “BP shows a sense of urgency and imagination beyond oil and gas.”
+Van Baal said, “BP shows a sense of urgency and imagination beyond oil and gas.”